sriramab/gamamanual/References/GAMLReferences/Statements.md

 ```

-* In the case of list, the facet `item:` is used to remove the first occurence of a given expression, whereas `all` is used to remove all the occurences of the given expression.
+* In the case of list, the facet `item:` is used to remove the first occurence of a given expression, whereas `all` is used to remove all the occurrences of the given expression.

 ```
 list<int> removeList <- [3,2,1,2,3];